LABOR DAY MONDAY SEPTEMBER 6th

 St John and the Virgin Islands are still recovering from two category five hurricanes (Irma and Maria) that hit us two years ago but we find ourselves really excited about this years Car Show being held again in Coral Bay on Labor Day September 7, 2020.
 As in the past we are working with St John Festival Committee in revitalizing the "back time" Labor Day festivities held in Coral Bay.
 The Love City Annual Car Show's mission is to support the youth of St John.
 We offer alternative activities for the children and encourage them to get involved right here at home on St John.
 At the same time we are bringing our very special community together for a fun time of food, drink, entertainment and a car show!.

-We have expanded this year to include our very finest "Safari" taxis and there will be a trophy competition for this new category.
-Of course the sound category is bigger than ever and we will have many more motorcycles and trucks and antique cars and well you get the idea.
+The sound category is bigger than ever and we will have many more motorcycles and trucks and antique cars and well you get the idea.

 FM radio station 90.9 will be broadcasting live from the field.
 Also with the generous efforts of Love City Community Network, there will be video streamed from the show.
-This is the group that provided free internet immediately after the hurricanes to St John and are still doing so two years later.
+This is the group that provided free internet immediately after the hurricanes to St John and are still doing so four years later.

 There will be more food and drink vendors, more music with a DJ and a possible live band again.
 We are adding more activities for the children including our popular "HOT WHEELS" race track.